How To Value Real Estate Property

+Seasoned real estate investors know what property can and can’t sell.
+They also have a strong sense of knowing what the market and trends will sell, and what will flop.
 Property valuation amounts to predicting what someone is willing to pay for the property in question.
 In most cases, there are some fairly solid parameters involved.
-However, all such predictions are inherently a little bit fuzzy.
+Although like the weatherman, no one predicts accurately 100% of the time!

 The central means by which real estate property value is determined is through comps.
 This is an industry term that is shorthand for comparable properties.
 In essence, you go looking for properties that are similar and you find out what they are worth.